Bernardo de Sá Nogueira de Figueiredo, 1st Marquis of Sá da Bandeira

-Bernardo de Sá Nogueira de Figueiredo, 1st Marquess de Sá da Bandeira (26 September 1795, in Santarém – 6 January 1876, in Lisbon) was a Portuguese nobleman and politician.
+Bernardo de Sá Nogueira de Figueiredo, 1st Marquess de Sá da Bandeira (26 September 1795 – 6 January 1876) was a Portuguese nobleman and politician.
 He served as Prime Minister of Portugal for five times.
-He was the most prominent Portuguese defender of the abolition of slavery in Portugal and its domains.
+He was the most prominent Portuguese defender of the abolition of slavery in Portugal and its domains, while also defending a modernized and expanded colonial empire.

 Life

 Sá Nogueira de Figueiredo was born in Santarém in 1795 to Faustino José Lopes Nogueira de Figueiredo e Silva (1767–1830) and Francisca Xavier de Sá Mendonça Cabral da Cunha Godinho (1772–1829).
 Sá Nogueira de Figueiredo supported the liberal party during the Liberal Wars (1828–1834), and took part in the landing at Mindelo in July 1832.
 He fought in the Siege of Porto and was wounded in his right arm, which had to be amputated.

 Sá da Bandeira was Minister of the Navy in the government of José Jorge Loureiro (1835–36).
 He was Prime Minister of Portugal for five terms: